Ukraine flag We stand with our friends and colleagues in Ukraine. To support Ukraine in their time of need visit this page.

 Elasticsearch

-• Supported ES versions: 7.x, 8.x (since Jaeger v1.52.0)
+• Supported ES versions: 7.x, 8.x

-Elasticsearch does not require initialization other than installing and running Elasticsearchexternal link .
-Once it is running, pass the correct configuration values to jaeger.
+Elasticsearch does not require initialization other than installing and running Elasticsearchexternal link.
+Once it is running, pass the correct configuration values to Jaeger.

-ElasticSearch also has the following officially supported resources available from the community and Elastic:
+Elasticsearch also has the following officially supported resources available from the community and Elastic:

 Configuration

-Shards and Replicas for Elasticsearch indices
+Shards and Replicas

 Shards and replicas are some configuration values to take special attention to, because this is decided upon index creation.
 This articleexternal link goes into more information about choosing how many shards should be chosen for optimization.

-Elasticsearch Rollover
+Index Rollover

 Rollover lets you configure when to roll over to a new index based on one or more of the following criteria: